erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

             enabled = config.contentFilter().isEnabled()
 ```

-In swift, loadedConfigurations is a type of `NEConfigurationManager` which you cannot for loop.
+In swift, `loadedConfigurations` is a type of `NEConfigurationManager` which you cannot for loop.
 To solve this, we have to force cast the value as a `NSDictionary`.
-Once we do this though, the values of this Dictionary become `AnyObject` and we lose the built in property of `NEConfiguration`.
-To solve for this, we have to again force cast these to the data we need, so we can use the other build in logic that Swift handles for us.
+Once we do this though, the values of this dictionary become `AnyObject` and we lose the built in property of `NEConfiguration`.
+To solve for this, we have to again force cast these to the data we need, so we can use the other built-in logic that Swift handles for us.

 ```swift
 if loadedConfigurations != nil {